 There are various business tax credits and exemptions that property owners can take advantage of, though, depending upon the specific industry he or she works in.
 For instance, while some farmland equipment might be subject to tax breaks, so does some equipment if it lends in the creation of new jobs, urban transit, environmental friendliness and much more.

 Assessment Technology Experts

 Assessment Technology experts are familiar with all things relating to property tax.
 They can help business owners ensure that they are taking advantage of all New Jersey tax credits and exemptions that they are eligible for.
 Additionally, it is not uncommon for property to be valued at a higher rate than it should be, and property owners can fight those valuations.
-Assessment Technology experts utilize a unique valuation formula to value commercial and industrial property at fair rates, and property owners who believe that their property was assessed at higher values than it should have been can turn to Assessment Technology experts for assistance.
+Assessment Technology experts utilize a unique valuation formula to value commercial and industrial property at fair rates, and property owners who believe that their property was assessed at higher values than it should have been can turn to Assessment Technology experts for assistance to appeal the valuation.